fredgeorge/rapids_rivers_in_kotlin/README.md

 - Gradle 7.5
 - and other libraries for JSON and RabbitMQ (see build.gradle.kts)

 So open up the project, and let the dependencies resolve themselves.
-Execute the tests to ensure everything is working correctly.
+You can execute the tests to ensure everything is working correctly if you are uncertain.

 Now you are ready to run the sample MicroServices.

-## Execution
+## Basic Concepts

-For any event bus, an implementation of the RapidsConnection interface is required.
+An event bus acts as a __rapids__, an undifferentiated stream of all messages.
+Access to the rapids is through an adapter;
-A RabbitMQ implementation is included, using RabbitMQ in a pub/sub mode.

-To run the sample MicroServices, bring up a RabbitMQ implementation, either natively or in a Docker container.
-Or share an existing instance running somewhere else.
-RabbitMQ with the Management console option is recommended so you can view status and statistics on the event bus.
+for RabbitMQ, the adapter is the RabbitMqRapidsConnection.

+Messages on the event bus are captured into __packets__.
+In Kotlin and Java, you can inspect the received fields through the APIs of Packet.
+You can also create new packets, and add properties to them that will be rendered into JSON automatically on publishing to the rapids.

+Using a set of __rules__, a subset of the rapids is created as a __river__.
+Services are attached to a river, and will receive only packets that conform to the rules.

+## Sample Services

+Two Kotlin sample services are provided:

+- __Need__ _in Kotlin_: service generates a stream of messages on the event bus
+    - Examine this code for how to create and send a Packet
+- __Monitor__ _in Kotlin_: service logs to the console all messages on the bus
+    - Examine this code for how to attach to the __rapids__ via a __river__
+    - Also note the comments for how to set up __rules__ for the __packets__ you want to process

+Two corresponding Java sample services (JMonitor and JNeed) are also provided with the same purposes as the Kotlin versions.

+## Running Sample Services

+Bring up an instance of RabbitMQ, preferably with the management addition to allow browser inspection of what is happening.

-Then start up the Monitor service by passing the IP address and the RabbitMQ port (usually 5672) as _strings_ as input parameters.
-You should see a simple prompt.
+Run the Monitor service.
+Be sure to add the startup parameters identifying the RabbitMQ IP address (localhost if running locally) and port number (default is 5672).
+You should see a console log announcing its start.

-Next, start up the RentalNeed service with the same parameters.
-It should generate traffic that the Monitor shows on the event bus.
+Next, run the Need service.
+Again, IP and port are required parameters.
+Need should generate a message very five seconds.
+Monitor should show this message.

-Now you are ready to start developing your own services.
+If this is all working, you are ready to write your own, new services!